habinbea/lifestyle-tracker/README.md

   - The title of the charts also show the average sleep duration, average weight, the number of days exercised, ate breakfast, lucnh and dinner out of total number of days
   - The raw data shows the raw data in the database whose columns are: date, sleep start, sleep end, sleep duration, weight, exercise, breakfast, lunch, and dinner.
   - From the raw data, users can click the "x" button on the right side of an entry to delete it in the database.
 When this is done, the charts and data are updated immediately.
+- Edited the backend of the web app to handle users' lifestyle data in sqlite.